-Matches home and away verses Arsenal, Manchester City, Manchester United, Liverpool, Queens Park Rangers and Tottenham Hotspur will be sold on loyalty points.
+Matches home and away verses Arsenal, Manchester City, Manchester United, Liverpool and Tottenham Hotspur will be sold on loyalty points.
 Chelsea FC reserves the right to apply the loyalty point scheme when considering applications for disabled supporter tickets to any fixture, if required.

 How can members pay for their tickets?

 Members can pay by Visa, MasterCard, Maestro, American Express or postal order.
 Cash payments are also accepted at the ticket office from personal callers only (excluding general sale).

 Yes.
 Our registered disabled supporter season ticket holders and members can apply for away tickets subject to allocation supplied by the away club.
 Details of allocation, price, application date and form can be found on this website in Disabled Supporters Tickets.

 Can a PA attend if the disabled supporter is not attending?